baigel2/baigelbytes/content/quotes.md

 &nbsp;

+> **“Sever the ignorant doubt in your heart with the sword of self-knowledge.
+Observe your discipline.
+Arise."** - Bhagavad Gita

+&nbsp;

+> **“Always perform your duty efficiently and without attachment to the results, because by doing work without attachment one attains the Supreme.”** - Bhagavad Gita

+&nbsp;

+> **"Having hands and feet everywhere; having eyes, head, and face everywhere; having ears everywhere; the creator exists in the creation by pervading everything."** - Bhagavad Gita

+&nbsp;

+> **“On this path effort never goes to waste, and there is no failure.
+Even a little effort toward spiritual awareness will protect you from the greatest fear.”** - Bhagavad Gita

+&nbsp;

+> **"Work for work’s sake, not for yourself.
+Act but do not be attached to your actions.
+Be in the world, but not of it."** - Bhagavad Gita

+&nbsp;

+> **“Man cannot be judged by looks; seas cannot be measured by the cup.”** - Chinese Proverb

+&nbsp;

+> **Apply yourself both now and in the next life.
+Without effort, you cannot be prosperous.
+Though the land be good, you cannot have an abundant crop without cultivation."** - Plato

+&nbsp;

+> **Even death is not to be feared by one who has lived wisely."** - Buddha

+&nbsp;

+> **"Conquer anger with non-anger.
+Conquer badness with goodness.
+Conquer meanness with generosity."** - Buddha

+&nbsp;

+> **"If with a pure mind a person speaks or acts, happiness follows him like his never-departing shadow."** - Buddha

+&nbsp;

+> **Delight in meditation and solitude.
+Compose yourself, be happy.
+You are a seeker."** - Buddha

+&nbsp;

+> **“The art of living is more like wrestling than dancing.”** - Marcus Aurelius

+&nbsp;

+> **"Love is composed of a single soul inhabiting two bodies."** - Aristotle

+&nbsp;

+> **"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."** - Lao-Tzu

+&nbsp;

+> **"One word frees us of all the weight and pain in life, that word is Love."** - Sophocles

+&nbsp;

+> **"Prefer a loss to a dishonest gain: the one brings pain for a moment, the other for all time."** - Chilon of Sparta

+&nbsp;

+> **"Small opportunities are often the beginning of great enterprises"** - Demosthenes

+&nbsp;

+> **"They can conquer who believe they can."** - Virgil, Roman poet

+&nbsp;

+> **"People in their handling of affairs often fail when they are about to succeed.
+If one remains as careful at the end as he was at the beginning, there will be no failure"** - Lao-Tzu

+&nbsp;

+> **"Do not say a little in many words, but a great deal in few."** - Pythagoras

+&nbsp;

+> **"A room without books is like a body without a soul."** - Marcus Tullius Cicero

+&nbsp;

+> **"Short is the joy that guilty pleasure brings."** - Euripides

+&nbsp;

+> **"Without feelings of respect, what is there to distinguish men from beasts?"** - Confucius

+&nbsp;

 > **“Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment."** - Jesus Christ

 &nbsp;